 What is acne?

-Acne Vulgaris or common acne is a disease that usually starts around teenage years and is characterised by the presence of black heads (comedones), pimples (pustules) and in the more severe cases cysts or nodules.
+Acne vulgaris or common acne is a condition that usually starts around puberty and is characterised by the presence of blackheads (comedones), pimples (pustules) and in the more severe cases cysts or nodules.
 Left untreated, acne can cause scarring and can affect the confidence of the suffer because of the appearance of the skin.

 What causes acne?

-Acne starts in teenage years because of the surge of male hormone in both male and female teenagers.
+Acne starts in teenage years because of the surge of male hormones in both males and females.
 During puberty, the oily glands in the skin produce more oils at the time when the top layer of the skin is also getting thicker.
 As a result, the excess oils can be trapped in the skin allowing bacteria to colonise it.
 The skin then reacts by generating inflammatory processes to try to get rid of the bacteria.
 These inflammatory processes can be seen on the skin surface as pimples or pustules.
 Face, shoulders, back and chest are the most common areas that are affected by acne.

 Why should acne be treated?

-A lot of people still think that acne is one of those common skin conditions that the sufferers will just get over and too trivial to seek treatment from their doctors.
-While this is true in most cases, it may still take many years and sometime even decades before the acne is cleared naturally without treatment.
-This can cause the acne sufferers to have low self esteem and untreated acne may lead to severe scarring.
+It’s often thought that acne is a common skin condition that the sufferer will eventually get over, and it’s not necessary to seek medical help.
+While this is true in most cases, for some it may take many years before the acne is cleared naturally without treatment.
+This can cause the acne sufferers to have low self-esteem, and untreated acne may lead to severe scarring.
 It is important to remember that acne can be cleared but scars last a lifetime so getting treatment for acne before the formation of scars is advisable.
 Prevention is better than cure, and some of the treatments are used to prevent further outbreaks of acne as well as treating existing ones.

 How can acne be treated?

 - Severe acne is when most of the face is covered with pimples or when there are cysts.
-In these cases oral retinoids are the treatment of choice.
+In these cases, oral retinoids are the most effective treatment

 Can acne scars be treated?

-There is currently no treatment that can completely remove acne scars.
-Therefore it is best to get acne treated early before the formation of scars.
-However, there are a several treatments that can reduce or improve on the appearance of acne scars.
-This includes laser treatment, chemical peels, collagen induction therapy by needling and microdermabrasion.
+The currently available treatments have limited efficacy and potentially problematic side effects.
+Therefore, it is best to get acne treated early before the scars form.
+There are a several treatments that can reduce or improve on the appearance of scarred skin including laser treatment, chemical peels, microneedling and microdermabrasion.